newbieproductions/DND-Loot_Generator/README.md

 - make a cantrip - 9th level spell lists.

 Updates:
+- 5/29/22 -> Setup Github Repository and learned how to commit and push code from android studio.
 - 5/27/22 -> Added a challenge rating dropdown menu to select the CR, consolidated individual and hoard loot buttons (multiple buttons aren't needed since CR is not in the dropdown menu).
 Added a # of Monsters text field for user input.
 - 5/26/22 -> added art object and gems lists. deleted menues file (forgot to do this when i started using compose for the ui).
 Cleaned up magic item list A.
 - 5/24/22 -> Made local versions of the desktop app for windows and mac.
 Learned a bit about intelliJ compiling and differences in mac vs windows compiling.